HDF-NI/hdf5.node/readme.md

 ### Dimension Scales

-Mostly implemented (missing H5DSiterate_scales)
+Mostly implemented (missing H5DSiterate_scales[ found a way to make callback functions from te native side and looking to finish this and use the technique for other h5 iterators])

 ### High-level Functions for Region References, Hyperslabs, and Bit-fields

-Looking at this.
+Looking at https://www.hdfgroup.org/projects/jpss/documentation/HL/RM/index.html.
 It does require a separate download and install because it is not a part of the standard hdf5 distribution.

 ### Filters and Compression